Introduction

 Despite Prussians having been momentarily pushed back by the Austrians, the Austrians made a mistake when Benedek denied initiating a full-scale attack against Prussian battalions.
 The Prussians retaliated strongly by defeating Austria’s army, resulting in a victory for the Prussians.

-However, some parts of Austria including Hesse, Schleswig Holstein, and Hanover were taken, and German states (with the exception of Austria) were unified under the authority of Emperor William I. Furthermore, a Treaty of Vienna was signed in 1866 after the Third Battle of Italian Liberation, which occurred throughout the Austro-Prussian War after Italy came to the defense of Prussia.
+However, some parts of Austria including Hesse, Schleswig Holstein, and Hanover were taken, and German states (with the exception of Austria) were unified under the authority of Emperor William I. Furthermore, the Treaty of Vienna was signed in 1866 after the Third Battle of Italian Liberation, which occurred throughout the Austro-Prussian War after Italy came to the defense of Prussia.

 If you want to submit your articles and/or research papers, please check the Submissions page.